gloriadevi/Matillion/Matillion_How-to Guide.md

 ## How to create an account with Matillion

-This guide will show you how to create an account with Matillion.
+This guide shows you how to create an account with Matillion.

 1. **Registering on the Matillion Hub**